Hawaiʻi State Commission on the Status of Women

 Mission Statement

-The Hawaii State Commission on Status of Women (HSCSW) is a statewide feminist government agency the works toward equality for women and girls in the State by acting as a catalyst for positive change through advocacy, education, collaboration and program development.
+The Hawaii State Commission on Status of Women (HSCSW) is a statewide feminist government agency that works toward equality for women and girls in the State by acting as a catalyst for positive change through advocacy, education, collaboration and program development.

 About the Hawaii State Commission on the Status of Women